-Ever wondered what it’s like actually to visit The Gates Of Heaven in Bali?
+Have you ever wondered what it’s like to visit The Gates Of Heaven in Bali, aka heaven’s gate?
 Chances are, if you’re going to Bali, this will be on your list of things to see and do.
-Most people want to visit The Gates Of Heaven to get the epic shot between the Candi Bentar – the gate.
+Most people want to visit The Gates Of Heaven to get the epic shot between the Candi Bentar – and the gate.
+In Bali, this is the most popular spot for photographs.
 The Candi Bentar is a split gateway seen in almost all Balinese entrances of religious compounds.
 These gateways usually have stairs to reach the center in the middle.
-The two sides represent the Balinese concept of duality and the importance of maintaining a balance between dark and light forces.
+The two sides represent the Balinese concept of duality and the importance of balancing dark and light forces.

-While you will see Candi Bentars everywhere in Bali, the Gates Of Heaven at Lempuyang Temple is by far the most famous.
-Instagram has made this location even more famous as people seek a photograph that looks as if the Gates of Heaven float on a clear body of water, giving a reflective shot that looks like the gates are floating.
-Most people do not know that there is no water, and most people do not know that there’s a process to attempt this photoshoot.
+While you will see Candi Bentars everywhere in Bali, the Gates Of Heaven at Lempuyang Temple is the most famous.
+Lempuyang Temple has a rich history, and it’s a renowned place.
+Instagram has made this location even more famous as people seek a photograph that looks like the Gates of Heaven float on a clear body of water, giving a reflective shot that looks like the gates are floating.
+Most people do not know there is no water, and most do not know there’s a process to attempt this photoshoot.
+Silly as it sounds, getting or watching people get the shot is a unique experience.

 Lempuyang Temple, also known as Pura Luhur Lempuyang, is one of the oldest temples in Bali.
 Some believe it is the oldest Hindu temple in Bali.
-Lempuyang Luhur is one of the Sad Kahyangan Jagad or the “six sanctuaries of the world,” This makes it the sixth holiest place of worship on Bali, believed in providing Bali with spiritual balance.
+Lempuyang Luhur is one of the Sad Kahyangan Jagad or the “six sanctuaries of the world.”
+This makes it the sixth holiest place of worship on Bali, believed to provide Bali with spiritual balance.

 Getting to Lempuyang Temple

-Lempuyang Temple is located on Bali’s east side, and it’s a long drive to get there from popular locations like Ubud or Kuta.
+Lempuyang Temple is located on Bali’s east side, and it’s a long drive to get there from famous locations like Ubud or Kuta.

-You can either book a tour with a tour operator, or you can arrange a private tour through your hotel.
-Private tours seem to be a little more expensive than group tours, but they have advantages.
-For example, if you hire a private driver, you get to set your own agenda and route.
-And, you have no restrictions on time.
+You can either book a tour with a tour operator or arrange a private tour through your hotel.
+Private tours seem slightly more expensive than group tours, but they have advantages.
+For example, if you hire a private driver, you can set your agenda and route.
+And you have no restrictions on time.

-We chose a private tour because we wanted to visit Tirta Gangga, a former royal palace in eastern Bali, en route to The Gates Of Heaven Bali.
+We chose a private tour to visit Tirta Gangga, a former royal palace in eastern Bali, en route to The Gates Of Heaven Bali.

-However, there are many options for joining a group tour, and some of them do combine stops at other temples along the way:
+However, there are many options for joining a group tour; some combine stops at other temples along the way.

 Map Of The Gates Of Heaven Bali at Lempuyang Temple